 If you are fresh out of an undergraduate program, you have been around academic jargon and, presumably, you’ve been studying diligently for four or more years.
 Your brain is most likely pretty sharp.
-That, of course, is not to denigrate those who’ve been out of school for years.
-However, when the “study part” of your brain has not gotten a workout for a while, it takes some time to get back into learning word lists, memorizing math formulas, and reading dense passages.
+That’s not to denigrate those who’ve been out of school for years.
+However, when the “study” part of your brain hasn’t been worked out for a while, it takes some time to get back into learning word lists, memorizing math formulas, and reading dense passages.

 How much do you read (and what do you read)?

-I don’t mean to imply that after graduating people become glaze-eyed zombies incapable of fathoming even basic prose.
-Much to the contrary our adult brains become more adept at sifting through a morass of words and gleaning the overall meaning…if we continue to read diligently.
-And I don’t mean the last gossip column.
+I don’t mean to imply that after graduating people become glassy-eyed zombies incapable of fathoming even basic prose.
+Much to the contrary, our adult brains become more adept at sifting through a morass of words and gleaning the overall meaning… if we continue to read diligently.
+And I don’t mean the latest gossip column.
 Read literary works, essays on current events, or even a best-seller (provided it has some challenging words in it).
 If you have been reading diligently over the years, it is very likely that you’ve developed a strong sense of how vocabulary works in context.
 And hence, you will not need as much time prepping for the GRE.

 Are you a math-y person?

-If you are the person everybody turns to when it comes time to figure out the tip on a bill, then you likely very good with numbers.
+If you are the person everybody turns to when it comes time to figure out the tip on a bill, then you are probably very good with numbers.
 You will likely to be able to navigate the GRE math section without too much prep.

 Which program do you hope to get into?

-There is a big difference between the state college down the road from your house and a Harvard Ph.D. program.
+There is a big difference between a state college and a Harvard Ph.D. program.
 Most likely, your choices will fall somewhere in between.
-The more competitive the school, the more you will have to prep.
+The more competitive the school, the more you should prep.

 Are you “good” at taking tests?